The Fan Energy Index changes how we think about fans

 Fans are everywhere in our buildings, but they mostly exist so we don’t have to think about them.
 When working properly, fans become the white noise of indoor spaces; we only tend to notice them when we’re uncomfortable.

 Perhaps because we tend to ignore them, fans have historically felt a cool reception when it comes to energy efficiency.
-In much of our emerging technology research, we evaluate new, exciting gizmos and concepts to determine their potential energy savings.
+In much of our research on high-performance buildings, we evaluate new, exciting gizmos and concepts to determine their potential energy savings.
 When it comes to fans, however, the technology hasn’t really changed.
 Motor, blades, rotation – that’s pretty much it.
 Technologies such as variable frequency drives do achieve some energy savings, but surely there are opportunities for fans to do better.

 As it turns out, there are.
 Recently, the savings potential of standalone fans has heated up thanks to a new method in which we choose the proper fan to use in a situation.
 As with other performance-based measures, we can achieve energy savings by setting a specific efficiency goal based on the building’s unique conditions.
 Once we know exactly what a fan needs to accomplish, we can select the best fan to meet that target.